wp-plugins/list-related-attachments-widget/readme.txt

 1. Hide your kids, hide your husband, this is how the shortcode works.
 == Changelog ==

+= 1.9 =
+* Only the attachments of the first post will be displayed when the sidebar widget is used on the blog page.

 = 1.8 =
 * Plugin now supports multi-language and multiple instances